DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Custom Sort Label

-You can override the [TableHeaderRow](../reference/table-header-row.md) plugin's `sortLabelComponent` property to render the Sort label using a custom component.
+You can override the [TableHeaderRow](../reference/table-header-row.md) plugin's `sortLabelComponent` property to render sort labels using a custom component.

 .embedded-demo({ "path": "grid-sorting/custom-sort-label", "showThemeSelector": true })